 Articles Posted in Legal Profession

 “This year’s celebration of Law Day is much different than any we have ever faced.
 Our justice system and profession face grave risks due to the clear pattern of statements and actions by elected and appointed officials that threaten the rule of law.
 These include attacks on the judiciary and the legal profession, retaliation against those who disagree with government actions, and efforts to penalize those who seek to eliminate bias in our justice system and profession and enhance diversity.
 The frequency and intensity of these attacks are escalating.
 You read about them every day.
-We have spoken strongly and clearly about these threats.
+We, [ the ABA] have spoken strongly and clearly about these threats.
 Make no mistake.
-Our judicial system, profession and the principles we have cherished for 250 years are at risk” Continue Reading
+Our judicial system, profession and the principles we have cherished for 250 years are at risk” ABA Fights for the rule of law.

 BAR ORGANIZATIONS’ STATEMENT IN SUPPORT OF THE RULE OF LAW.